Chorleywood

-Chorleywood is both a village and a civil parish in the Three Rivers District, Hertfordshire, on the border with Buckinghamshire, approximately 20 mi northwest of Charing Cross.
+Chorleywood is a village and civil parish in the Three Rivers District, Hertfordshire, on the border with Buckinghamshire, approximately 20 mi northwest of Charing Cross.
 The village is adjacent to the Chiltern Hills Area of Outstanding Natural Beauty and is part of the London commuter belt included in the government-defined Greater London Urban Area.
 Chorleywood was historically part of the parish of Rickmansworth, becoming a separate ecclesiastical parish in 1845 and a separate civil parish in 1898.
 The population of the parish was 11,286 at the 2011 census.

-In 2004 a study by The Social Disadvantage Research Centre at the University of Oxford named Chorleywood as the “happiest place” to live in the UK.
+In 2004, a study by The Social Disadvantage Research Centre at the University of Oxford named Chorleywood as the "happiest place" to live in the UK.
 Of the 32,482 communities surveyed, Chorleywood came out top.
-More recently, Chorleywood has been ranked as the “least deprived” area in the country by the Department of Communities and Local Government.
+More recently, Chorleywood has been ranked as the "least deprived" area in the country by the Department of Communities and Local Government.